 This will guarantee you’ll keep your feet dry.
 There’s nothing worse than getting halfway around a long walk with soggy feet!

 Give your toes some room and make sure they’re the right fit

 If you have particularly wide or narrow feet, then look for brands which have different designs to suit your feet.
 Similarly, if you have low arches then look for walking boots which provide extra support in this area.
-Also, remember that your feet will swell a little when walking so you’ll need a bit of wiggle room for those longer hikes.

 Consider the weight of the walking boots